School of Health Sciences

 The School of Health Sciences at City University London is a leader in the field of healthcare education and health policy due to our interdisciplinary approach and world class research.

-We offer a range of Undergraduate, Postgraduate Health Science Courses and Continuing Professional Development courses in: Health Management, Policy and Research; Human Communication; Midwifery; Nursing; Optometry; Public Health; Radiography; and Speech and Language Therapy.
+We offer a range of Undergraduate, Postgraduate, Continuing Personal and Professional Development and short courses in: Health Management, Policy and Research; Midwifery; Nursing; Optometry; Public Health; Radiography; and Speech and Language Therapy.

-Combining state-of-the-art facilities and industry leading teaching and research the School of Health Sciences at City is a place where students, academics, practitioners and policy makers come to learn, share and innovate.
+With state-of-the-art clinical skills facilities, the School of Health Sciences at City is a place where students, academics, practitioners and policy makers come to learn, share and innovate.

 - Over 120 years experience in training health professionals - the School incorporates the former St Bartholomew School of Nursing and Midwifery